 Before submitting your work, make sure that each of the .java files includes a comment containing your name.
 Also, before turning in your work, be sure to double check both its logical organization and your style of presentation.
 Make your code as clear as possible and include appropriate comments describing major sections of code and declarations.
-Use the Format command in the Source menu to make sure your indentation is consistent.
+Refer to the lab style sheet on the course web page for more information about style.
+You can use the Format command in the Source menu to make sure your indentation is consistent.

 Turn in your project the same as in past weeks.
 Use the Export command from the File menu.
 Check that the Boxball project is being exported to a new folder whose name includes your name and identifies the lab.
-Then quit Eclipse and drag your folder to the dropoff folder.
+Then quit Eclipse and drag your folder to the dropbox folder.